It may seem like a daunting task in trying to decide on an amp for both the HD 600 and 650.

 Haha just kidding.

-The good thing about the HD650 is that it’s not really that picky of a headphone; most pairings will sound very good!
+The good thing about both of these is that they aren’t really that picky; most pairings will sound very good!

-The dilemma arises when looking for the best amp that matches the 650 in synergy and dynamics.
+The dilemma arises when looking for the best amp that matches the the 600 and 650 in synergy and dynamics.

 Thankfully, it’s not really a dilemma.
 There are some great options out there that are very much agreed upon by folks as being the cream of the crop.
-I did quite a bit of research regarding the best, tested out some pairings, and I have some news for you.
+I did quite a bit of research regarding the best, tested out many pairings, and I have some news for you.
+Sit tight!

-This small Tic-tac sized wonder will power the 650’s just fine, and in fact the pairing sounds sublime.
+This small Tic-tac sized wonder will power both headphones just fine, and in fact the pairing sounds sublime.
 You may not ever want to upgrade down the road, as a fella even said it powered his HD800’s phenomenally well too!
 What I love most about this little buddy is how portable it truly is.
 If you’re on the go a lot like me, you’ll find it incredibly easy to throw into a laptop bag or even your pocket!
-Once you reach your destination, whip it out and stick it in the USB hole!
+Once you reach your destination, whip it out and stick it in the USB slot!
 It’s really that simple.
-If you desire to pair it with your phone, that’s cool too.
+If you desire to pair it with your phone, that’s rad too.
 You’ll simply need this adapter which is very cheap and gets glowing reviews.
 What more could we possibly ask for?!

 This puppy is extremely versatile with RCA/Analog outs, Optical out, and USB inputs.
 It makes an amazing Gaming rig as well!
 I was astonished at how much of an upgrade it was vs. plugging the headphones right into the Dualshock 4.
 The Best Headphones for Gaming!
 This just may be the most versatile little box under $200 or otherwise.
 You can power your studio monitors with it, you can use it as a headphone amp, or you can use it as a gaming rig on your console or your PC!
 What are studio monitors?
 It even brewed me a cup of coffee the other day!
 What I also love about it is that it’s immediately recognized by your PC and there are zero issues.
-Finally, this would make a fine portable option as well, so theoretically it could be lumped in with the Dragonfly and HA2.
+It doesn’t need or run off of drivers.
+It’s truly plug and play.
+Finally, this would make a fine portable option as well, so theoretically it could be lumped in with the Dragonfly and HA-2.
 That’s how it should be homie!

 This little Amp/DAC combo for less than $100 may be the best overall value you’ll find, with it’s incredibly clean signal, bass boost, and gain switch.
 The unit feels extremely solid to the touch considering how cheap it is, and the volume knob is solid as a rock.
 I love playing with the knob itself, and find myself turning it on and off just so I can hear that satisfying click.
 Hehe.

 This is by far the best Amp/DAC combo I’ve heard, and an end game solution for the majority of folks out there.
 Even the the snobbiest of audiophiles would be hard pressed to look for better sound after hearing this thing.
 It really is that good, and does sound better than something in the budget category or even a step above that.
 With most Amps, you can’t hear that big of a difference in all honesty.
 The Mojo is definitely an exception.
-It sounds almost as good as the Hugo2 for a fraction of the price as well!
+It sounds just as good as a Hugo 2 for a fraction of the price as well!
 Related:Chord Mojo vs. Hugo2

 A perfect entry level tube amp to get your feet wet.
 Does a great job of providing plenty of warmth and detail, while also separating sounds and providing a good 3D landscape.
 What is Soundstage?